-The Individual Needs Program ensures that all students are provided with a safe, accessible and inclusive learning environment.
-The school will identify Year 7 students on the Program for Students with Disabilities (PSD) or students who would benefit from additional support through the transition information provided by their teachers and parents.
+The Inclusion Program ensures that all students are provided with a safe, accessible and inclusive learning environment.
+The school will identify Year 7 students with functional need in accordance with the Department of Education disability inclusion guidelines as well as students who would benefit from additional support through the transition information provided by their teachers and parents.